VAT to be introduced in the UAE during 2018

 Regarding the impact of falling oil prices on the UAE’s finances, Al Khoori emphasised that the UAE is accustomed to fluctuations in oil prices right from the 1970s until 2008.

-He added that the UAE government follows a policy of economic diversification and does not rely on any one source of income, adding that the contribution of oil revenues has already shrunk from about 90 per cent of GDP to much low rates, ruling out any concerns of the real estate sector being affected by a decline in oil prices.
+He added that the UAE government follows a policy of economic diversification and does not rely on any one source of income, adding that the contribution of oil revenues has already shrunk from about 90 percent of GDP to much lower rates, ruling out any concerns of the real estate sector being affected by a decline in oil prices.